mapbender/mapbender-documentation/en/installation/installation_windows.rst

 Unpack and register to web server
 ---------------------------------

-Download the current Mapbender version (https://mapbender.org/builds/mapbender-starter-current.zip) and unzip into c:\mapbender\
+Download the current Mapbender version (https://mapbender.org/builds/mapbender-starter-current.zip) and unzip it into c:\mapbender\

 Configuration Apache